ThomasPfuhl/gdm/README.md

 ## Database

 A database engine must be installed.
-We use here mySQL.
+We rely heavily on mySQL.
 Create a database with utf-8 collation (e.g. utf8_general_ci).
+You must have rights for viewing the information_schema.

 ### Data Architecture